Violence Against Women and Girls: Understanding the Indonesian health system response

 This project will foster multisectoral collaboration between university partners in Indonesia and Australia as well as government and non-government stakeholders responding to VAWG in Indonesia.
 This project will also develop methodologies to accurately map the complexity of health system responses to VAWG.
 Furthermore, this research will provide an improved understanding of how equipped the Indonesian health system and its work force are to respond to VAWG.
 Long-term benefits may also include improved support and more tailored health care for Indonesian women and girls affected by violence.

-Associate Professor Linda Bennett
+Professor Linda Bennett

 Professor Meiwita Budiharsana, University of Indonesia